-Students will receive eight (8) certificates and a portfolio as proof that they have successfully demonstrated the ability to complete all task to be successful in this course.
+Students will receive eight (8) certificates and a portfolio as proof that they have successfully demonstrated the ability to complete all tasks to be successful in this course.

-- Desktop Publishing: This is an introductory course that provides students with a basic understanding of the field of desktop publishing.
-Additional topics may include design, word processing and the use of extra equipment.
+- MS Office: This is an introductory course that provides students with a basic understanding of Word, Excel, and the Windows Operating system.

 - Graphic Communications: The purpose of this course is to teach students about the theories behind using design as a means of communication, along with teaching them how to use tools to implement effective design strategies.